-Puppies should enroll in the program before they are 5 months of age.
+Puppies should enroll in the program before they are 4 months of age.
 Some exceptions for enrollment will be made for pups who have recently attended training classes through Bradford Dog Training.
-Pups graduate from the program when they are over 55lbs, when they are "playing too big" for their friends or when they outgrow the facility (typically between 6 months and 1 year of age).
-Most intact male pups will graduate at 6 months of age.
+Pups graduate from the program when they are "playing too big" for their friends or when they outgrow the facility (typically around 6 months).
 Female pups in heat cannot attend classes or the day school and it is the owner’s responsibility to determine if and when their pup is in heat.

 What vaccinations are required to attend?

-Pups must be home for a minimum of 10 days prior to starting the Day School program and must have their first distemper-parvo combo vaccination (a minimum of 7 days prior to starting) and bordetella vaccination (a minimum of 3 days prior to starting, if oral).
+Pups must be home for a minimum of 10 days prior to starting the Day School program and must have their first distemper-parvo combo vaccination (a minimum of 7 days prior to starting) and bordetella vaccination (a minimum of 3 days prior to starting, if oral, and 7 days prior otherwise).
 Proof of booster vaccinations are required based on your veterinarian's recommendation.
 Rabies vaccination is required by 16 weeks of age.

 What will my puppy's day consist of?